juhneece/juhneece.github.io/about.md

 Ben and I love to take one big trip a year.
 We've traveled to the Philippines, Istanbul, Maldives, Patagonia, Tanzania, and Rwanda.

 ## Work

 I've worked at startups like [Yelp](http://www.yelp.com/nyc), [Clover](https://www.clover.com/), [Buddy Media](http://www.exacttarget.com/products/social-media-marketing/buddy-media), [Rent the Runway](https://www.renttherunway.com/), and [Managed by Q](https://www.managedbyq.com/).
 I'm currently on the lookout for my next great adventure.

+You won't find the following jobs on my résumé or my [LinkedIn profile](https://www.linkedin.com/in/jbacuetes ), but I did my fair share of dabbling before entering the "real world."
+I've also worked as:

+* A bank teller
+* A server in a retirement home
+* A receptionist in a martial arts studio
+* An office assistant at a garage door installation company
+* A flower delivery girl
+* A librarian's assistant (a.k.a. a putter-back of books)

 ## Fun facts